pixie-io/docs.px.dev/content/en/tutorials/pixie-101/request-tracing.md

 The move from monolith to microservice architecture has increased overall application complexity and the need to closely monitor communication between services.

-With Pixie, you can get immediate visibility into requests between services (for [supported protocols](http://localhost:8000/about-pixie/data-sources/#supported-protocols)), without the need for manual instrumentation, making it easy for you to quickly debug your distributed applications.
+Pixie provides immediate visibility into requests between services (for [supported protocols](http://localhost:8000/about-pixie/data-sources/#supported-protocols)), without the need for manual instrumentation, making it easy for you to quickly debug your distributed applications.

-This tutorial will demonstrate how to use Pixie to see:
+This tutorial will demonstrate how to use Pixie to:

 - See a high-level overview of HTTP errors for the services in your cluster.
-- Drill down into HTTP errors per service and per pod.
+- Drill down into HTTP errors per service and pod.
 - Inspect full body HTTP requests.

 ## Prerequisites

 1. You will need a Kubernetes cluster with Pixie installed.
 If you do not have a cluster, you can create a minikube cluster and install Pixie using our [installation steps](/installing-pixie/).

-2. You will need an application that makes MySQL requests.
-To install a demo app that uses MySQL:
+2. You will need an application that makes HTTP requests.
+To install a demo app that uses HTTP:

 > - [Install the Pixie CLI](/installing-pixie/install-schemes/cli/#1.-install-the-pixie-cli)
 > - Run `px demo deploy px-sock-shop` to install Weavework's [Sock Shop](https://microservices-demo.github.io/) demo app.
 > - Run `kubectl get pods -n px-sock-shop` to make sure all pods are ready before proceeding.
 The demo app can take up to 5 minutes to deploy.

-## HTTP Errors in the Cluster
+## Service Graph

-When debugging issues with microservices, it helps to start at a high-level and then drill down.
+When debugging issues with microservices, it helps to start at a high-level view, like a service map, and then drill down into the problem service(s).

-To get a global view of the services in your cluster, we'll use the `px/cluster` script:
+For a global view of the services in your cluster, we'll use the px/cluster script:

 1. Open the [Live UI](http://work.withpixie.ai/) and select `px/cluster` from the `script` drop-down menu at the top.